Wall Street rises again as the S&P 500 erases its loss for 2025

 The two-year Treasury yield, which moves more closely with expectations for Fed action, ticked up to 4.01% from 3.98%.

-In stock markets abroad, indexes were mixed across Europe and Asia.
-Stocks fell 1.9% in Shanghai but rose 1.4% in Tokyo.
+In stock markets abroad, indexes rose across much of Europe and Asia.
+Stocks fell 1.9% in Hong Kong but rose 1.4% in Tokyo.

 Automakers were among the big gainers in Japan.
 Nissan Motor Co. added 3% ahead of an announcement that it plans to lay off 20,000 of its workers as part of its restructuring efforts.
 The automaker said Tuesday that it racked up a loss of 670.9 billion yen ($4.5 billion) in the last fiscal year.